wildcardjoker/PlayersGuide/Part4/level52/FinalBattle/README.md

 What do you want to do?
 2
 ````

 - As the game is starting, allow the user to choose from the three following gameplay modes:
   - player vs computer (the human in charge of the heroes and the computer controlling the monsters)
   - computer vs computer (a computer player running each team, as we have done so far)
   - human vs human (a human picks actions for both sides)
 - **Hint**: There are many ways you could approach this.
 My (RJ Whittaker's) solution was to build a `MenuItem` record that held information about options in the menu.
-It included the properies `string Description`, `bool IsEnabled`, and `IAction ActionToPerform`. `IAction` is my interface representing any of the action types, with implementations like `DoNothingAction` and `AttackAction`.
+It included the properties `string Description`, `bool IsEnabled`, and `IAction ActionToPerform`. `IAction` is my interface representing any of the action types, with implementations like `DoNothingAction` and `AttackAction`.
 I have a method that creates the list of menu items, and it produces a new `MenuItem` instance for each with a number.
-After getting the number, I find the reight `MenuItem`, extract the `IAction`, and return it.
+After getting the number, I find the right `MenuItem`, extract the `IAction`, and return it.
 That means I create many `IAction` objects that don't get used, but it is a system that is easy to extend in future challenges.